 If you have been badly hurt in an automobile accident, finding a car crash lawyer in Maryland will not be hard.
 Finding skilled and reputable counsel that has has a track record in these fights of getting big settlements and suing these companies and getting large verdicts, is another matter.
 Take a deep breath, do your research, and make the right choice to find the best lawyer that you can to maximize the value of your injury claim.

 It is an important choice.
-If you have been seriously hurt, you need counsel with the experience to sort through your complicated legal and medical issues and stand up to the insurance companies.
+If you have been seriously hurt, you need counsel with the experience to sort through your complicated legal and medical issues and stand up to the insurance companies and get financial compensation.
 You need a law practice that will exhaust every possible means of recovery.

-We know how to work with police, the witnesses, the medical experts... and, most importantly, with insurance companies and, if necessary, juries.
+We know how to work with police (regardless of what the police report says), the witnesses, the medical experts... and, most importantly, with insurance companies and, if necessary, juries.
 We fight every single day for fair compensation - and more - for car wreck victims.